-2.1 Increase the focus of the CLD Partnership on activities that are designed to intervene early.
-High level improvements 2.2 Increase the focus of the CLD Partnership on activities and interventions where the purpose is preventative. apacity of the CL life chances for p • Ou tcomes Links to other plans and strategies Time scale Actions Leads (lead name in bold) Key Performance Indicators/ Measures Year 1 2.1 2.2 2.3 learning Our ambitions for improving the life chances of young people in Scotland: National Youth Work Strategy 2014-2019 A set of competencies and skills for sessional youth work staff will be identified.
+2.1 Increase the focus of the CLD Partnership on activities that are designed to intervene early. ir High level nprovements 2.2 Increase the focus of the CLD Partnership on activities and interventions where the purpose is preventative. apacity of the CL life chances for p Out comes Links to other plans and strategies Time scale Actions Leads (lead name in bold) Key Performance Indicators/ Measures Year 1 2.1 2.2 2.3 We have learning opportunities which are designed to meet the needs and support the ambitions of vulnerable and disadvantaged groups and individuals are engaged through effective collaborative planning and co-ordination Vulnerable and disadvantaged groups and individuals are able to access facilities and participate in social, cultural and learning opportunities Our ambitions for improving the life chances of young people in Scotland: National Youth Work Strategy 2014-2019 A set of competencies and skills for sessional youth work staff will be identified.
 Sessional Youth Work staff will be upskilled through workforce development opportunities offered through the CLD Partnership.
 Training opportunities will be promoted and shared with partners.
 This will include digital skills and social media; how to encourage participation of children and young people from minority communities; people's mental health and wellbeing.
 Simon Jaquet Edinburgh Youth Work Consortium Laurene Edgar Lothian Association of Youth Clubs John Heywood Lifelong Learning Tommy George Edinburgh Leisure Jackie Stewart Lifelong Learning Youth work providers adopt Youth Link competencies Numbers attending training Evaluation and feedback from staff participants shows % increase in upskilling and confidence Examples of improved practice Promotional materials distributed to city youth work providers Training opportunities shared with partners regularly

+0.0 Demine (Develop 0/

+2.3 Barriers to Develop a means Julie Coyle Skills % increase in

+participation participation by

-2.3 Barriers to participation in youth work provision for young people from Black, Asian and Minority Ethnic communities are reduced
+in youth work of actively Development Scotland young people from BAME

-Develop a means of actively recruiting youth workers from Black, Asian and Minority Ethnic (BAME) communities the city.
+provision for recruiting youth workers from Scotiano

-Carry out an assessment/ audit of what barriers may exist, real or perceived, for BAME youth from mainstream provision.
-Assessment needs to look at what provision is provided within communities and how mainstream could interact with that
+young people John Lloynus od communities

+from Black, Asian and Black, Asian John Heywood Increase

+and Minority Lifelong Increase

+Minority Ethnic communities Ethnic (BAME) communities Learning in targeted

+are reduced communities Paul Wilson campaigns for BAME

+are reduced Correcoution Volunteer communities

+Carry out an assessment/ communities

+audit of what Edinburgh Correcout

+barriers may Laurene Carry out consultation

+exist, real or Edgar Lothian with key

+perceived, Association of agencies and

+for BAME Youth Clubs identify barriers

+youth from to BAME

+mainstream Gordon participation

+provision.
+McLean participation

+Assessment Lifelong Carry out

+needs to look at Learning annual audit

+what provision is of BAME

+provided within participation

+communities per colperior.

+and how

+mainstream

+could interact

+with that

 Establish

 a baseline

 for numbers

 of BAME

 young people

 participating

 in youth work

 provision across

+the city.

+Young people

+from Black,

+Asian and

+Minority

+Ethnic (BAME)

-Young people from Black, Asian and Minority Ethnic (BAME) communities will be targeted to become more involved in local youth work provision
+communities will be targeted to

-Julie Coyle Skills Development Scotland John Heywood

-Lifelong Learning

-Paul Wilson Volunteer Edinburgh

-Laurene Edgar Lothian Association of Youth Clubs

-Gordon McLean Lifelong Learning % increase in participation by young people from BAME communities

-Increase in targeted campaigns for BAME communities

-Carry out consultation with key agencies and identify barriers to BAME participation

-Carry out annual audit of BAME participation
+be largeled to

+involved in local

+youth work

+provision

+provision